 Related Resources:

-An Automated Referral Template was also developed to assist the physicians in their Electronic Medical Record (EMR) Referral Process (more information can be found under Automated Referral Template page).
+An Automated Referral Template was also developed to assist physicians in the Electronic Medical Record (EMR) Referral Process.
+More information can be found under Automated Referral Template.